 - LICENSE RIGHTS AND MULTI USER SCENARIOS

-- Computer and Device.
-In this agreement, "computer" means a hardware system (whether physical or virtual) with a storage device capable of running the software.
-A hardware partition or blade is considered to be a computer.
-"Device" means a mobile device capable of running the software.
+- Device.
+In this agreement, “device” means a computer hardware system (whether physical or virtual) with a storage device or a mobile device capable of running the software.
+A hardware partition or blade is considered to be a device.

 - Multiple or pooled connections.
-You may not use hardware or software to multiplex or pool connections, or otherwise allow multiple users or multiple computers or devices to access or use the software indirectly through the licensed computer or licensed device.
+You may not use hardware or software to multiplex or pool connections, or otherwise allow multiple users or multiple devices to access or use the software indirectly through the licensed device.

 - Use in a virtualized environment.
-If you use virtualization software, including client hyper-v, to create one or more virtual computers on a single computer hardware system, each virtual computer, and the physical computer, is considered a separate computer for purposes of this agreement.
-This license allows you to install only one copy of the software for use on each computer or device permitted under the installation and use rights above, whether that computer or device is physical or virtual.
+If you use virtualization software, including client hyper-v, to create one or more virtual devices on a single computer hardware system, each virtual device, and the physical device, is considered a separate device for purposes of this agreement.
+This license allows you to install only one copy of the software for use on each licensed device permitted under the installation and use rights above, whether that device is physical or virtual.
 If you want to virtualize the software, you must obtain separate copies of the software and a separate license for each copy.
 Content protected by digital rights management technology or other full-volume disk drive encryption technology may be less secure in a virtualized environment.

 - Remote access.
-The licensed subscriber may access and use the software installed on the licensed computer or licensed device remotely from any other computer or device, as long as the software installed on the licensed computer or licensed device is not being used non-remotely by another user simultaneously.
+The licensed subscriber may access and use the software installed on the licensed device remotely from any other device, as long as the software installed on the licensed device is not being used non-remotely by another user simultaneously.
 As an exception, you may allow others to access the software simultaneously only to provide you with technical support.

 - More on how activation works.
-During activation, the software will send information about the software and your computer and/or device to Microsoft.
-This information includes the version, license version, language, and product key of the software, the Internet protocol address of the computer, and information derived from the hardware configuration of the computer.
-For more information about activation, go to this page.
-If the licensed computer is connected to the Internet, the software will automatically connect to Microsoft for activation.
+During activation, the software will send information about the software and your device to Microsoft.
+This information includes the version, license version, language, and product key of the software, the Internet protocol address of the device, and information derived from the hardware configuration of the device.
+For more information about activation, see microsoft.com/piracy/activation.mspx.
+If the licensed device is connected to the Internet, the software will automatically connect to Microsoft for activation.
 You can also activate the software manually by Internet.
 Internet service charges may apply.

 - Re-activation.
-Some changes to your computer or device components or the software may require re-activation of the software.
+Some changes to your device components or the software may require re-activation of the software.

 - Activation failure.
 During online activation, if the licensing or activation functions of the software are found to be counterfeit or improperly licensed, activation will fail.
 The software will notify you if the installed copy of the software is improperly licensed.
 In addition, you will receive reminders to obtain a properly licensed copy of the software.